Deer Archery: Sept. 22, 2018-Feb. 28, 2019

 Numerous hunting opportunities exist on the area.
 Deer, turkey, squirrel, bear, furbearers, cottontail, bobwhite, raccoon, mourning dove, coyote, woodcock, snipe and ducks.

 Perry and Saline counties.
 4 miles south of Perryville.

-Include 109 food plots, several hundred acres of controlled burning, overstory mast development to increase acorn production, honeysuckle planting, timber harvesting, water hold development, midstory thinning and bush hogging.
+Roughly 109 food plots are managed each year on a rotational basis.
+Several hundred acres of controlled burning, overstory mast development increase acorn production, honeysuckle planting, timber harvesting, water hole development, midstory thinning and bush hogging.

 Refer to USDA Forest Service website for more information.Central Arkansas Water policy restricts ATV use or camping on CAW properties immediately surrounding Lake Winona.CAW lake project office can be reached by calling 501-594-5261.

 Primary ownership is by the USDA.
 The AGFC annually leases large portions of land from Green Bay Packaging, Inc. to enhance public access and hunting on this WMA as well.

 The area was created to enhance management of all wildlife species in west central Arkansas.

 Hiking and back packing, the Ouachita Trail transverses the area from AR 9 to AR 7, passing through the Flatside Wilderness Area.
 Fishing opportunities for bass, crappie and catfish can be found on Lake Winona.